 This recipe was a first for me… as are many other recipes on the blog :)

-Chicken Terrine is a cheat’s / homemade version of salami (not cured or fermented though).
-Most of us have salami stocked in the freezer for a lazy Sunday brunch, a quick weekday breakfast sandwich, a no-fuss appetiser with cocktails, a delicious addition to an otherwise plain omelette… the ideas are endless, and Chicken Terrine is a great, quick and easy substitute.
+Chicken Terrine is a cheat’s / homemade version of salami (not cured or smoked though).
+Most of us have chicken salami stocked in the freezer for a lazy Sunday brunch, a quick weekday breakfast sandwich, a no-fuss chicken appetiser with cocktails, a delicious addition to an otherwise plain omelette… the ideas are endless, and Chicken Terrine is a great, quick and easy substitute.

-Chicken Terrine makes for a quick ready-to-eat protein rich snack for kids, a great idea for school tiffins too as a healthy sandwich, which will not take much of your morning time.
+Chicken Terrine or homemade chicken salami makes for a quick ready-to-eat protein rich snack for kids, a great idea for school tiffins too as a healthy sandwich, which will not take much of your morning time.

-While Chicken Terrine is made with chicken mince along with chunks of chicken or other meats, I have used only chicken mince for this recipe.
+While Chicken Terrine or homemade chicken salami is made with chicken mince along with chunks of chicken or other meats, I have used only chicken mince for this recipe.

 I have added some extra virgin olive oil to my recipe of Chicken Terrine as chicken does not have much fat.
 You could add oil / lard / fat of choice, as long as it doesn’t overpower the other flavours.

-This is a base recipe of Herbed Chicken Terrine.
+This is a base recipe of Herbed Chicken Terrine or homemade chicken salami.
 Add more flavour to your recipe with the following variations:

 Add chunks of mushrooms